candlecorp/wick/docs/structure.md

-# Wasmflow project structure
+# Wick project structure

-The `wasmflow/wasmflow` monorepo houses four main projects as well as their dependencies:
+The `candlecorp/wick` monorepo houses four main projects as well as their dependencies:

-- The `wasmflow` binary project at `./crates/bins/wasmflow`.
+- The `wick` binary project at `./crates/bins/wick`.
-- The `wasmflow-sdk` crate at `./crates/wasmflow/wasmflow-sdk`.
-- The `wasmflow-codegen` executable at `./codegen`.

 The first

 ## Directories and their purpose

-`codegen/` - Includes the node-based code generator.

-`crates` - Wasmflow source crates.
+`crates` - Wick source crates.

 `docs/` - Developer documentation.

-`etc/` - Miscellaneous configuration

-`makefiles/` - Core makefiles included by various sub-projects.

 `etc/` - Miscellaneous scripts and files to aid development.

-`tests/` - Integration tests that couldn't fit in sub-crates.

-`deny.toml` - Configuration for `cargo deny` checks

-`Makefile` - The Makefile for the wasmflow project.
+`Justfile` - The Justfile for the wick project.

-`package.json` - Dependencies for node-based support scripts.

 ## Crates

-The wasmflow crates are broken down into several child directories:
+The wick crates are broken down into several child directories:

-- `bins/` - contains the `wasmflow` crate that builds the wasmflow binary
+- `bins/` - contains the `wick` crate that builds the wick binary
 - `collections/` - contains implementations of native (non-WASM) collections.
 - `interfaces/` - contains well-known interface definitions.
 - `integration/` - contains projects used for integration testing.
-- `misc/` - support crates that are not specific to wasmflow but are managed within the project.
+- `misc/` - support crates that are not specific to wick but are managed within the project.
-- `wasmflow/` - wasmflow libraries.
+- `wick/` - wick libraries.

-### Wasmflow crates
+### Wick crates

-`logger/` - The logger used by Wasmflow libraries.
+`logger/` - The logger used by Wick libraries.

-`wasmflow-collection-cli` - Common CLI interface, options, and utilities for native based collections and persistent processes.
+`wick-component-cli` - Common CLI interface, options, and utilities for native based collections and persistent processes.

-`wasmflow-collection-grpc` - Implementation of a wasmflow collection over GRPC.
+`wick-component-grpc` - Implementation of a wick collection over GRPC.

-`wasmflow-collection-grpctar` - Implementation of a GRPC wasmflow collection served as a tarball with an architecture-specific binary.
+`wick-component-grpctar` - Implementation of a GRPC wick collection served as a tarball with an architecture-specific binary.

-`wasmflow-collection-nats` - Implementation of a wasmflow collection over NATS message queue.
+`wick-component-nats` - Implementation of a wick collection over NATS message queue.

-`wasmflow-collection-wasm` - Implementation of a wasmflow collection as a WASM module.
+`wick-component-wasm` - Implementation of a wick collection as a WASM module.

-`wasmflow-grpctar` - Library for archiving/extracting multi-architecture binaries.
+`wick-grpctar` - Library for archiving/extracting multi-architecture binaries.

-`wasmflow-host` - Library that encompasses the host logic used by the `wasmflow` binary.
+`wick-host` - Library that encompasses the host logic used by the `wick` binary.

-`wasmflow-interpreter` - Library that interprets a wasmflow graph and how data flows across the connections.
+`flow-graph-interpreter` - Library that interprets a wick graph and how data flows across the connections.

-`wasmflow-invocation-server` - Library that contains an implementation of the wasmflow invocation service that spins up a GRPC server.
+`wick-invocation-server` - Library that contains an implementation of the wick invocation service that spins up a GRPC server.

-`wasmflow-loader` - Utility library for loading wasmflow assets via filepath or OCI reference.
+`wick-loader-utils` - Utility library for loading wick assets via filepath or OCI reference.

-`wasmflow-manifest` - Library for loading and normalizing wasmflow manifest files.
+`wick-config-component` - Library for loading and normalizing wick configuration files.

-`wasmflow-mesh` - Library that manages connecting to a wasmflow mesh over NATS.

-`wasmflow-oci` - Library for pushing/pulling from OCI registries.
+`wick-oci-utils` - Library for pushing/pulling from OCI registries.

-`wasmflow-parser` - Library for parsing the mini-DSL in manifests.
+`flow-expression-parser` - Library for parsing the mini-DSL in manifests.

-`wasmflow-rpc` - Library that houses the generated protobuf code for the GRPC service and the translation from protobuf types to wasmflow types.
+`wick-rpc` - Library that houses the generated protobuf code for the GRPC service and the translation from protobuf types to wick types.

-`wasmflow-runtime` - The core runtime library for wasmflow.
+`wick-runtime` - The core runtime library for wick.

-`wasmflow-schematic-graph` - Library that represents the flow graph data structure.
+`flow-graph` - Library that represents the flow graph data structure.
 Used mainly by the interpreter.

-`wasmflow-sdk` - Library used by Rust-based WASM components.

-`wasmflow-stdlib` - The standard components implemented as native code within wasmflow.
+`wick-stdlib` - The standard components implemented as native code within wick.

-`wasmflow-test` - The TAP test harness and implementation.
+`wick-test` - The TAP test harness and implementation.

-`wasmflow-wascap` - Wasmflow-specific WasCap implementations.
+`wick-wascap` - Wick-specific WasCap implementations.